sandipsahoo2k2/my/articles/engineering/10-behavioral-questions.md

 <!-- Draft -->
+## Areas of improvement ?

+1. **Situation - Delegation**
+I believe one area where I have room for improvement is **delegation** skills.

+I tend to take on a lot of responsibility to ensure things are done to my standards.
+However, I've become increasingly aware of the importance of delegation in maximizing team efficiency and fostering growth.

+I've been actively working on my delegation skills by seeking guidance from mentors Udemy..

+I've also been practicing delegating tasks in _small increments and providing clear instructions in the Jira.._

+2. **Removing Ambiguity**
+As a senior engineer I always have to deal with a lot of ambiguity.
+At times when we don't clearly communicate or understand the requirement.

+I certainly should be able to provide clear direction and make informed decisions, especially when faced with uncertainty.
+Craft a successsheet - Ask questions to Product Managers - Estimation, Do you expect some change in UX, Who are our biggest customer, Beta Time line, Migration plan ( Internal,  Paying )

+3. **Situation - AI integration**
+Recently we acquired Armorblox/Splunk.
+LLM and NLM Security company.
+We wanted to build AI Tools around security.
+I see the gap.
+I am up for learning.

+## Time I had disaggretement with stake holders ?
+Example for ASA Device Team - ( FTD is done ) They wanted us to create a dependency file for our users where as the knowledge is with them. ( Even if we would be able to do it - we still nedded someone to approve the final go )

+Cisco has a software download site ( It's secure ) bla bla We had to present the version information from the image and say what version they should upgrade to go to a new version.
+We had this requirement for upgrade devices - Where we would pull the image info and create a JSON and give it to our service so that it can presentable the info in a way that can be used by user to upgrade the image.
+It is usually a tediuous process for our team and ASA device team were not ready to do a very simple job from their end.

+## Time I had disaggrement with a team memeber ?

+## Time when the project was delayed ?

 ## 1. Tell me a time when you were not able to meet a time commitment
   - Situation -
   - Task -